buidler-labs/hsj-example/README.md

 HEDERA_OPERATOR_KEY=91132178...
 ```

 Then, you can simply run the example by doing a `npm test` call.

+If all goes to plan, you should see the `hello.sol` > `HelloWorld` > `greet` message logged: `Hello Future!`.

+**And that's it!** You managed to successfully compile, upload and execute a smart-contract on the Hedera network.
+Happy coding!

 ## License
 This work has been published under the MIT License.